GwennyGreen/kommtheuteaktenzeichen/README.md

    certificate ARN.
 (The value is public.
 So don’t worry about committing the file to source control.)

-8. Run `pipenv run zappa certify`.
+8. Run `poetry run zappa certify`.

 ## Renewing the TLS certificate